CharlieSong1999/CharlieSong1999.github.io/_pages/about.md

 ## Education

-* Master of Machine Learning and Computer Vision - Australian National University (ANU), 07/2023 - 06/2025
+* Master of Machine Learning and Computer Vision (with commendation) - Australian National University (ANU), 07/2023 - 06/2025

 * B.Eng of Computer Science and Technology - Shenzhen University (SZU), 09/2018 - 06/2022